Ninja Coffee Bar vs Keurig two of the best well known brands in home brewing.

 Keurig over the past decade has cemented itself firmly in the home coffee brewing market.
 Within North America it is the out and out leader of the pack for pod style coffee makers.

 The only other brand that has come close to Keurig is Nespresso and that has most of it's market share in Europe.
-Pod style coffee makers give you all of the flavour of espresso without the mess and maintenance of a full sized espresso maker.
+Pod style coffee makers give you all of the flavor of espresso without the mess and maintenance of a full sized espresso maker.

 The Ninja Coffee Bar however, is more a coffee house on your countertop.
 It accepts ground coffee only so does lack the speed and convenience of a pod type coffee maker.